 Promote full and fair participation in public transportation decision-making without regard to race, color, or national origin;

-If you feel you have been discriminated against based on one of the above characteristics, you have the right to file a complaint.
-For more information on your rights, or to file a concern, you can do the following:
+If you believe you have been discriminated against with regard to accessing PARTA service based on one of the above characteristics, you have the right to file a complaint.
+You may file a complaint...

-4. Come to our administrative offices located at 2000 Summit Rd., Kent, OH 44240 and request a complaint form.
+In-person at PARTA's administrative offices located at 2000 Summit Rd., in Kent, Ohio.

 Disadvantaged Business Enterprise (DBE)